gatling/gatling/src/docs/content/reference/current/session/feeder/index.md

 {{< alert warning >}}
 Do NOT rely on having an exploded gradle/maven/sbt project structure.
 Typically, don't use strategy #2 and paths such as `src/main/resources/data/file.csv`.
-The exploded structure might no longer be there at runtime, all the more when deploying with [FrontLine](https://gatling.io/gatling-frontline/).
+The exploded structure might no longer be there at runtime, all the more when deploying with [Gatling Enterprise]/enterprise/).
 Use strategy #1 and classpath paths such as `data/file.csv`.
 {{< /alert >}}